 During the year ended December 31, 2019, the Company issued certain lenders convertible notes payable in the aggregate principal amount of \$9,765,325 for aggregate cash proceeds of \$9,086,353.
 The difference of \$678,973 was recorded as a debt discount and will be amortized over the terms of the respective notes.
-The convertible notes bore interest at rates ranging between 8% to 15% per annum payable at maturity with original maturity dates ranging between July 2019 through December 2020.
-In connection with the issuance of certain convertible notes, the Company issued the lenders an aggregate of 78,873 shares of the Company's common stock and the relative fair value of \$61,220 was recorded as debt discount and is being amortized over the terms of the respective notes.
-In connection with the issuance of certain convertible notes, the Company issued the lenders five-year warrants to purchase an aggregate of 295,000 shares of the Company's common stock at exercise prices ranging from \$0.45 per share to \$1.00 per share.
+The convertible notes bore interest at rates ranging between \$% to 15% per annum payable at maturity with original maturity dates ranging between July 2019 through December 2020.
+In connection with the issuance of certain convertible notes, the Company issued the lenders an aggregate of 20 (78,873 pre-reverse stock split) shares of the Company's common stock and the relative fair value of \$61,220 was recorded as debt discount and is being amortized over the terms of the respective notes.
+In connection with the issuance of certain convertible notes, the Company issued the lenders five-year warrants to purchase an aggregate of 74 (295,000 pre-reverse stock split) shares of the Company's common stock at exercise prices ranging from \$1,800 (\$0.45 pre-reverse stock split) per share to \$4,000 (\$1.00 pre-reverse stock split) per share.
 The aggregate grant date value of the warrants was \$104,198, which was recorded as debt discount and is being amortized over the terms of the respective convertible notes.
 The warrants were subject to the Company's sequencing policy and, as a result, were initially recorded as derivative liabilities.
 See below within this Note 7 - Notes Payable - Convertible Notes - Conversions, Exchanges and Other and Note 9 - Derivative Liabilities for additional details regarding the ECOs of the convertible notes.
-During the year ended December 31, 2019, \$675,523 in outstanding principal and \$73,485 in accrued interest was converted into 46,158,719 shares of the Company's common stock.
 During the year ended December 31, 2019, the Company made cash payments in the aggregate amount of \$2,499,476 towards the outstanding principal on the notes.

 During the year ended December 31, 2019, a certain convertible note in the principal amount of \$148,014 was issued concurrently with the extinguishment of a certain other note payable in the same principal amount.
 See below within this Note 7 - Notes Payable - Convertible Notes - Conversions, Exchanges and Other for additional details.
-During the year ended December 31, 2019, \$148,014 of outstanding principal and \$1,901 of accrued interest was converted into 513,788 shares of the Company's common stock
+During the year ended December 31, 2019, \$148,014 of outstanding principal and \$1,901 of accrued interest was converted into 128 (513,788 pre-reverse stock split) shares of the Company's common stock.

 During the year ended December 31, 2020, the Company issued to a certain lender a convertible note payable in the principal amount of \$88,000 for aggregate cash proceeds of \$85,000.
 The difference was recorded as a debt discount and will be amortized over the term of the note.
 The convertible note bore interest at 10% per annum payable at maturity with an original maturity date of January 31, 2021.
 The outstanding principal and accrued interest was convertible after 180 days at a conversion price of 61% of the lowest daily volume weighted average price over the twenty days prior to the conversion date.
 The convertible note contained a cross-default provision and was in default at issuance.
 As a result, the convertible note bore a default interest of 22% per annum.
-Pursuant to the Bankruptcy (see Note 7 - Notes Payable - Chapter 11 Reorganization), the convertible note, in the aggregate amount of \$155,000 (including principal and accrued interest), was exchanged for 15,500,000 shares of the Company's common stock.
+Pursuant to the Bankruptcy (see Note 7 - Notes Payable - Chapter 11 Reorganization), the convertible note, in the aggregate amount of \$155,000 (including principal and accrued interest), was exchanged for 3,875 (15,500,000 pre-reverse stock split) shares of the Company's common stock.
 See below within Note 7- Derivative Liabilities for additional details regarding the ECO of the convertible note.